 Professionals don’t communicate solely by memos and email anymore.
 New forms of communication, like Slack messaging are growing incredibly popular.
 So, unlike 10 years ago, an investigation that limits document review to discrete document and emails may be missing half the story.

-Internal investigations can involve incredibly sensitive information, information about the company itself as well as those involved in the investigation.
+Internal and employee investigations can involve incredibly sensitive information, information about the company itself as well as those involved in the investigation.
 In order to protect against the loss of potentially damaging information, investigators need to make sure that their data is secured throughout the investigation process.
 In order to protect the privacy interests of those involved, they should also seek out the least intrusive method of investigating.

 To protect privacy, encourage confidentiality, and conduct a speedy investigation, workplace investigation teams should seek out the least intrusive way to obtain the facts needed.
 Typically, this means starting with company documents and files to establish the facts before moving on to potentially more invasive investigatory methods, such as interviews with potential witnesses.